-I have always been fascinated by birch forests.
-Especially the young ones, where the trunks of the trees are unreal white.
-It's a tree that looks like it was made specifically for pecking.
-Even after it has been felled, it doesn't lose its beauty and is a favourite of decorators.
-A simple piece of birch or a few thicker branches tied with a ribbon can become the perfect decoration for the Christmas table, for example.
-Especially as its white bark with light stripes or dark dots suggests snow.
-I promised a while ago that I would tell you more about birch wood and I thought there was no better time than now, on the eve of Christmas.
+I've always been fascinated by birch forests.
+Especially the young ones, where the trunks are unreal white.
+It's a tree that's made to be chopped down.
+Even after it's felled, it doesn't lose its beauty and is a favorite with decorators.
+A simple piece of birch or a few thicker branches tied with a ribbon, for example, can be the perfect decoration for the Christmas table.
+The white bark with its light stripes or dark dots is a perfect suggestion of snow.
+I promised a while ago that I would tell you more about birch wood, and I thought there was no better time than now, on the eve of Christmas.

 Birch wood is also used in gastronomy, for smoking fish (a method used in Scandinavia), but also for poultry and pork.